122 (film)

 122 is a 2019 Egyptian psychological horror film directed by Yasir Al Yasiri and written by Salah Al-Goheny, and produced by Saif Oraibi.
-The film is the first Egyptian movie to be shot in 4DX technology.
+The film is the first Egyptian film to be shot in 4DX technology.
+In Egypt calling 122 is in the emergency situation (the equivalent of calling 911 in the US or 999 in the UK.).

 Plot

-In Egypt calling 122 is the equivalent of calling 911 in the US or 999 in the UK.
-122 is an Egyptian film that follows the story of Nasr (Ahmed Dawood) and Umnia (Amina Khalil) who are in love, they're married as well.
+The film that follows the story of Nasr (Ahmed Dawood) and Omnia (Amina Khalil) who are in love, they're married as well.
 The problem is since they couldn't afford a proper wedding they snuck off and eloped.
 They are trying to keep their marriage a secret until they can afford it.
-Unfortunately, Umnia has become pregnant, something scandalous for an unmarried woman in their culture.
+Unfortunately, Omnia has become pregnant, something scandalous for an unmarried woman in their culture.
 In order to come up with the money quickly, Nasr returns to his shady past, agreeing to transport a package of drugs for an old associate.
-Umnia insists on coming along.
+Omnia insists on coming along.
 Their car gets hit by a bus and they wake up in intensive care in what appears to be a hospital in the middle of nowhere.
 The couple faces a catastrophe there, and attempt to escape and run for their lives.